The Nines Golf Course

 Bayou golfGeneral Course Description

-Bayou Golf Course is a 9-hole public course to the west of McMinnville, just off of Highway 99W.
-Bayou Golf Course is a rural course, surrounded by farmland.
+The Nines Golf Course, fka Bayou Golf Course, is a 9-hole public course to the west of McMinnville, just off of Highway 99W.
+The Nines Golf Course is a rural course, surrounded by farmland.
 The wide variety of mature trees make it an attractive course.
 Fairways are mixed (with a good amount of clover), but mowed.
 Greens are very spotty and have been shrinking over the years.
 Most of the holes are creative with trees, water, or contours that can get you into trouble (traps that did exist have now been converted to grass depressions).
 Only real hill is getting back to the clubhouse after the 9th hole.
 Otherwise, it is a pleasant walk.
 The adjacent 3-par course is separately described.

 Course History

 Opened in 1964 and then quickly hosted a number of pro-am tournaments.
 Hosted the NW NCAA Small College Tournament in the 1960s.
 Originally built by the White family, it was intended to be 18 holes.
-The course has been for sale for many years.
-In the fall of 2021, the course (and attached manor) was purchased by Headquarters Concepts LLC, based in Portland, whose website states its purpose as “a first-of-its kind omni-channel food enterprise focused on reimagining food away from home in the post pandemic world.”
-Improvements to the course are promised, including it serving as the future home of a 75-room boutique hotel and conference and events center.
+In the fall of 2021, the course (and attached manor) was purchased by Headquarters Concepts LLC, based in Portland, with financing provided by an entity of Terrance Kay whose family runs Salem Golf Course.
+Although improvements to the course were promised, including it serving as the future home of a 75-room boutique hotel and conference and events center, in 2023 the course closed, fell into foreclosure, and reverted back to the lender.
+The property is now owned by Minto Brown Place LLC, an entity owned by Mr. Kay, and the course re-opened and is now operated by West Yamhill LLC, an entity owned by Mr. Kay’s son Joshua Kay.

 Why It Is There

 Originally built by the White family as part of White Manor Retirement complex.
-Local fans kept it going, and the new owner promises substantial changes and improvements.
+Local fans kept it going.
+Although it closed, it has now re-opened with the new operator promising substantial changes and improvements.

 I Wish I Would Have Known Before I PlayedBayou golf